The 21st Annual Grasslands Trail Run will be held on Saturday, March 16, 2018

 Packet pick up and same day registration will be open until 8:30 a.m.
 However, we recommend that all participants arrive early to allow time to pick up your packet, race chip, and get ready for your race.

-All participants will receive a race bib, tri-blend race shirt*, and everyone’s favorite—a catered post-race meal.
+All participants will receive a race bib, race shirt, and everyone’s favorite—a catered post-race meal.

 The Grasslands Trail Run is held in the Lyndon B. Johnson National Grasslands, more than 20,000 acres managed by the U.S. Forest Service and situated north of Fort Worth.
 The trails loop among rolling hills and through a mixture of pine and oak grove forests, open fields, and livestock.